Nurture, Grow, Flourish

 Each teacher will deliver three of the units within the English model music curriculum Charanga and provide active, engaging and purposeful lessons and activities for children of all abilities.
 Children use a range of percussion in both EYFS and Key Stage One which include learning to play some notes on glockenspiels which progress throughout Key Stage 2 where they learn to play some notes on recorders.
 The aim of this is to give children the confidence to perform and musical knowledge to select appropriate instruments for their own composition by the time they leave Key Stage 2.

 Tuition is provided by Lancashire Music Service specialist teachers for Key Stage 2 children to learn woodwind, guitar and keyboard at cost to parents.
+Additional tuition is also provided by Rocksteady for all pupils in school at an additional cost to parents.
+Rocksteady teach the children to play as an ensemble whilst developing new musical skills on guitars, drums, keyboards and vocally.
 Pupil premium funding can be used to offset the cost of instrumental tuition and instrument hire.
 There is the opportunity for children to play an instrument they are familiar with in a band lead by a member of the Lancashire Music Service.
 Children can join this free of charge extra-curricular club once they can confidently play three notes on their chosen instruments.

 EYFS